 Homemade meals are more nutritious than most takeouts.
 They have a longer shelf life than fast food if you freeze them.

 But if you're not into meal planning, shopping, and cooking, or just don't have much time in the kitchen, you can still get nutritious recipes without resorting to fast food.
 There are many great meal subscription services on the market.
-Our experts ranked the best ones that deliver meal kits and/or prepared meals.
+We’ve ranked the best ones that deliver meal kits and/or prepared meals.
 This way, you can choose what works best for you.

 Portion and label meals if you decide to prepare them in advance and keep them in the freezer.
 If your taste is different from your significant other's, portion meals separately.
 Put food you both like in the same container.